RedHatSatellite/satellite-clone/README.md

   1. The playbook run installs the Satellite and may may take a while to complete.
   2. To view the sequence of steps performed by this playbook see the [readme] (roles/sat6repro/README.md#sequence-of-steps-performed-by-this-playbook) section of the sat6repro role.
   3. The playbook will reset the admin password to "changeme"
+  4. The installer will be run with `--foreman-proxy-dns false --foreman-proxy-dhcp false` to avoid configuration errors during the install.
+If you want to use provisioning on the cloned Satellite, you will have to manually re-enable these settings.

 ## Changing the Hostname of a Satellite host
 ### **NOTE: This script must be used for Satellite 6.2 only**